TEALSK12/introduction-to-computer-science/lesson_63.md

     * Have students look at their revised pitches from yesterday.
 Tell them that they will be choosing **one** to pursue as their final project.
     * If desired, give students a few minutes to rework their pitches or get more feedback from a classmate or instructor.
     * Ask students to choose which idea they want to pursue, and write it down on the top of their [Final Project Plan Organizer](Final Project Plan Organizer.docx).
+2. Wireframing
+    * Students complete page 1 of the organizer by sketching or wireframing the important screens for their project.
+        * If you have one available, a wireframing tool such as [Balsamiq](https://balsamiq.com/) can be used instead of sketching by hand.
+        * As with all wireframing, students should not focus on the specific details of the sprites, images, etc. that will appear, but instead design the basic layout and main components of each screen.

 * [Students will choose one idea from their ranked list as the final project they will implement and write a full spec.
 The spec should be detailed enough that another student would be able to implement the project.]
 * [Expand on this...]